 Any District employee with an employment-related issue is encouraged to informally communicate their concerns to the immediate supervisor.
 Issues not resolved informally may be grieved in writing.
-Grievances may be filed by an individual employee or collectively by a group of employees in accordance with the procedures outlined in Policy 4055.
+Grievances may be filed by an individual employee or collectively by a group of employees in accordance with the procedures outlined in Policy 4055 or in any applicable MOU.
 Such procedures are not intended to replace, supersede, or otherwise interfere with employment-related procedures governed by federal and/or state statute.